Nelda1/data-analyst-interview-question/README.md

 #### Instructions

-The steps to complete this exercise:
+Steps to complete this exercise:

 1. The `queries.ipynb` notebook has a predefined script that connects to a remote postgres database which contains all the data you need to carry out this exercise.
-3. Run the cells to open connection to the `rocket spark` database.
+3. Run the first two cells to open connection to the `rocket spark` database.
 4. There are five questions: respond to all the questions  with sql queries and python scripts that answers the questions in the notebook.
 5. Once you are done  run the last cell to close connection to the database